Pavan-1997/AWS_CFT/README.md

 In CloudFormation, we use Templates and Stacks.

-- Template: JSON or YAML formatted text file which is a blueprint of your AWS resources.
+- Template: JSON or YAML formatted text file which is a blueprint of AWS resources.

-- Stack: In CloudFormation, you manage resources as a single unit called a Stack.
+- Stack: In CloudFormation, we manage resources as a single unit called a Stack.
 All the resources in a stack are defined by the stack’s Template.

 ![image](https://github.com/Pavan-1997/AWS_CFT/assets/32020205/3a4f1e5b-ad8f-449c-8870-24059b13329c)